atungare/clj-sudoku/README.md

 # clj-sudoku

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to solve sudoku boards.

 ## Usage

-FIXME
+- `lein test` to run unit tests.
+- `lein run` to run the main program.

 ## License